How Pricing Shapes Brand Perception and Signals Value

 Masstige Pricing

 Masstige pricing—short for ‘prestige for the masses’—combines premium and economy pricing.
-With this strategy, brands can offer products with a sense of prestige at a more affordable price and thus make high-quality products accessible to a broader audience.
+This strategy enables brands to offer products with a sense of prestige at a more affordable price and thus make high-quality products accessible to a broader audience.

 Competitive Pricing